jobcloud/Sylius/docs/book/products/attributes.rst

 How to create an Attribute?
 ---------------------------

-To give you a better insight into Attributes, let's have a look how to prepare and add an Attribute with a Product to the system programatically.
+To give you a better insight into Attributes, let's have a look at how to prepare and add an Attribute to a Product programatically.

-To assign Attributes to Products firstly you will need a factory for ProductAttributes.
+To assign Attributes to Products, first you will need a factory for ProductAttributes.
 The AttributeFactory has a special method createTyped($type), where $type is a string.

 The Attribute needs a ``code`` and a ``name`` before it can be saved in the repository.